Dement242/Silly_ComfyUI_LCM/README.md

   2. Download "pytorch_lora_weights.safetensors" and rename to LCM-LORA-SDV1-5.safetensors
   3. move LCM-LORA-SDV1-5.safetensors to the lora-directory in "...\Comfyui\models\loras\"

-Under Extensions / Image Generation
+In SillyTavern, Under Extensions / Image Generation

   1. add a new workflow (+)